 Every state has an employee benefits program that allows workers to maintain an income when they're jobless.
 The weekly benefit amount varies by state and takes into account an individual’s previous income.
 Average weekly benefits range from $192 in Louisiana to $473 in Massachusetts.
 Because of the coronavirus pandemic, some aspects of the unemployment insurance program have been temporarily changed.

 For example, the Pandemic Unemployment Assistance (PUA) program extended unemployment benefits to individuals who are self-employed and independent contractors, such as gig workers, for the first time.
 This program also covers the long-term unemployed that wouldn't be eligible for regular unemployment insurance (UI).
 Under this program individuals could earn benefits for up to 79 weeks, starting from the time they filed their new claim.
 The length of eligibility will depend on your state's normal unemployment benefits and extended benefits.
-Currently, this program is set to end on September 6, 2021.
+This program ended on September 6, 2021.

 Another program that expanded benefits is the Federal Pandemic Unemployment Compensation (FPUC) program.
 Under this program, unemployment recipients earned an additional $600 per week on top of their regular state benefits.
 This program expired on July 31, 2020 but was then reinstated and extended several times.
 It was first reinstated in December 2020 and extended through March 14, 2021, but the $600 additional weekly benefit was reduced to $300.
-Most recently, it was extended until September of 2021.
-While the federal benefit is on offer to all states, many states have already dropped this program.
+This program ended on September 6, 2021.

 The Pandemic Emergency Unemployment Compensation (PEUC) program is another of the COVID unemployment relief programs like PUA and FPUC.
-Just like the other COVID-19 relief programs, PEUC benefits are set to expire on September 6, 2021.
+Just like the other COVID-19 relief programs, this program ended on September 6, 2021..
 PEUC extends unemployment benefits when the regular benefits from a new claim run out.
 At first, it was a 13-week extension.
 Then, it became a 24-week extension.
 Now, it's up to a 53-week extension on your state's regular unemployment benefits.

 Things are still changing all the time.
 As the FPUC demonstrates, some COVID-19 unemployment relief programs have expired and then been revived.
 This could happen again, so it's important to understand these programs.